 The death of Eric Hobsbawm at aged 95 marks the end of an era when a group of Communist historians dominated their respective fields of study.
-While Hobsbawm was a historian in his own right the purpose of this obituary is to place the historian in the context of his politics and his role as a major force in the Communist Party Historians Group.
+While Hobsbawm was a historian in his own right, the purpose of this obituary is to place the historian in the context of his politics and his role as a dominant force in the Communist Party Historians Group.

-The influence of this group of ‘Marxist historians’ has since waned largely due to the ‘Marxism is Dead’ campaign which found support amongst an aggressive collection group of revisionist historians who sought to counter Marxist historiography and to replace it with a hodge podge of theories that in one way or another denied that class or economic issues had anything to do with the revolutionary upheavals over the last four hundred years.
+The influence of this group of ‘Marxist historians’ has since waned mainly due to the ‘Marxism is Dead’ campaign which found support amongst an aggressive collection group of revisionist historians who sought to counter Marxist historiography and to replace it with a hodge-podge of theories that in one way or another denied that class or economic issues had anything to do with the revolutionary upheavals of the last four hundred years.

 In many ways Hobsbawm perception of the events in Germany would be important in shaping his future political and historical career.
 Even at an early period in his political career Hobsbawm was on the right of his newly adopted party, how else do you explain the following extraordinary statement about the developments in Germany, “Liberalism was failing.
 If I’d been German and not a Jew, I could see I might have become a Nazi, a German nationalist.
 I could see how they’d become passionate about saving the nation.
 It was a time when you didn’t believe there was a future unless the world was fundamentally transformed".

-Hobsbawm’s The “general crisis” thesis like many ground-breaking essays provoked significant controversy from a number of historians who opposed the emphasis on the social and economic origins of the revolutions that were carried out throughout Europe.
-Also a number of historians refused to believe that there was any “general crisis” at all such as the Dutch historian Ivo Schöffer, the Danish historian Niels Steengsgaard.
+Hobsbawm’s The “general crisis” thesis like many ground-breaking essays provoked significant controversy from some historians who opposed the emphasis on the social and economic origins of the revolutions that were carried out throughout Europe.
+Also, a number of historians refused to believe that there was any “general crisis” at all such as the Dutch historian Ivo Schöffer, the Danish historian Niels Steengsgaard.

-According the Marxist writer and expert on Leon Trotsky David North Hobsbawm’s writing on the Russian Revolution largely portrays the revolution as being “doomed to failure” and a “fatal enterprise”.
-This leads to the assumption that the breakdown of the Soviet Union was the “Shipwreck of Socialism”.
+According to the Marxist writer and expert on Leon Trotsky David North Hobsbawm’s writing on the Russian Revolution mostly portrays the revolution as being “doomed to failure” and a “fatal enterprise.”
+This leads to the assumption that the breakdown of the Soviet Union was the “Shipwreck of Socialism.”